What is ABA Therapy?

 - Other – Consequence was something other than those above.

-In Part 2 we will discuss what you are going to do with this data you have collected to help replace the undesired behavior with a desired behavior.
+In Part 2, we will discuss what you are going to do with this data to help replace the undesired behavior with the desired behavior.

 Give me a child and I’ll shape him into anything. – B.F.
 Skinner